 Who makes FieldScope?

-FieldScope is developed, maintained and supported by BSCS Science Learning.
-Prior to 2016, FieldScope had been developed and managed by the National Geographic Society under the leadership of current BSCS Executive Director Daniel Edelson.
+FieldScope is expanded, maintained, and supported by BSCS Science Learning.
+Prior to 2016, FieldScope was developed and managed by the National Geographic Society under the leadership of current BSCS Executive Director, Daniel Edelson.

 BSCS Science Learning is a nonprofit organization headquartered in Colorado Springs.
 Our mission is to transform science teaching and learning nationwide through research-driven innovation.
 This means creating impact that is both systemic and sustainable.
-We approach this goal through four areas of work: Instructional Materials Development, Teacher Professional Learning, Leadership Development, and Research.
-BSCS has a number of strategic initiatives and R&D programs, and FieldScope is an important element of our data literacy initiative.
+We approach this goal through four areas of work, which include many strategic initiatives and R&D programs.